alexfurst1/learning_monorepo/pythonds_textbook/sorting_and_searching/sorting/notes.md

 - known as the most inefficient sorting method lmao
 - however, if during a pass we know that there were no exchanges, we know the full list is sorted.
 This is something other algorithms lack the ability to do

+2. Selection sort
+the selection sort improves on the bubble sort, the difference being the selection sort makes only one exchange per pass.
+- basically, each pass find the largest item in the list and moves it to the end.
+Just like the bubble sort, each successive pass iterates the length n-1 over the list.
+So, each sorted item remains at the end.

+3. Insertion sort
+O(n^2) just like the bubble, short bubble, and selection sorts, works in a slightly different way.
+- it always retains a sorted sublist in the lower portions of the main list.
+Each new item is added to that sorted sublist in order, until the main list only contains the sorted sublist.
+ - each item immediately to the right of the sorted sublist is the item being handled.
+It is inserted by shifting all larger items in the sorted sublist to the right.

+ 4. Shell short (actually used irl)
+ - is kind of like an add-on to the insertion sort to make it more efficient.
+ 1. first, it selects multiple sublists throughout the main list.
+It does this by selecting items with a fixed gap between them.
+For example a gap of 3 would select every 3rd item, and so every 3rd item would be the first sublist, started with item 0.
+Then, the next sublist would start at item 1, and so on, until every item exists within a sublist.
+ 2. it then sorts those individual sublists.
+This gives the insertion sort an advantage, since items of similar size are now clustered together.
+  - you'd have more items around 10 at the beginning, and more items around 45 at the end, if you were to have a list with items ranging from 0-50 (45 is arbitrary)
+  3. finally, an insertion sort is conducted, resulting in many less overrall shifts, resulting in much lower computing cost.

+- can perform at O(n^(3/2))